j-hui/fidget.nvim/doc/fidget.md

 ```

 progress.poll_rate
-: How frequently to poll for progress messages
+: How and when to poll for progress messages

+Set to `0` to immediately poll on each `LspProgress` event.

+Set to a positive number to poll for progress messages at the specified
+frequency (Hz, i.e., polls per second).
+Combining a slow `poll_rate`
+(e.g., `0.5`) with the `ignore_done_already` setting can be used to filter
+out short-lived progress tasks, de-cluttering notifications.

+Note that if too many LSP progress messages are sent between polls,
+Neovim's progress ring buffer will overflow and messages will be
+overwritten (dropped), possibly causing stale progress notifications.
+Workarounds include using the `progress.lsp.progress_ringbuf_size` option,
+or manually calling `fidget.notification.reset()` (see #167).

-Set to 0 to disable polling; you can still manually poll progress messages
+Set to `false` to disable polling altogether; you can still manually poll
-by calling `fidget.progress.poll()`.
+progress messages by calling `fidget.progress.poll()`.

-Measured in Hertz (frames per second).

-Type: `number` (default: `5`)
+Type: `number | false` (default: `0`)

 progress.suppress_on_insert
 : Suppress new messages while in insert mode